Why Refrigerators Cause Hidden Moisture Problems

 Hidden mold growth often produces subtle warning signs before becoming visible.
 These signs may include musty odors, minor discoloration, or unexplained moisture smells near the kitchen floor.
 Reviewing signs of mold under refrigerators can help identify early indicators of hidden mold development.

 Persistent moisture combined with limited airflow allows mold to remain active for extended periods.
-Over time, this may lead to material damage, air quality concerns, and increased repair costs.
+Over time, this may lead to material damage, musty odors, and more difficult cleanup.

 When Refrigerator Moisture Needs Further Inspection